Zackory/Pypr-Robots/README.md

 To install pygame you can use `sudo apt-get install pygame`.
 Let's reboot once more `sudo reboot`, then we are good to go!

-Run `sudo python robotSocial.py` to launch the joystick controller for the social robot.
+If you have not already done so, run `sudo python ~/Pypr-Robots/robot-humanoid/humanoid.py` to launch the joystick controller for the humanoid robot.